ccp84/dinogames_react/TESTING.md

 ## Code Validation

 For JavaScript and JSX code compliance I installed eslint as a dev dependency at the start of the project so that any warnings or errors were solved as each file was written.
-The configuration I used for eslint can be found in the eslintrc.json file for this project.
-I have also used prettier throughout to ensure formatting is compliant, the config file file for this is prettierrc.
-I have pushed both configuration files to GitHub for completeness, normally I would include these in gitignore.
-By running eslint at the end of the project, no errors or warnings remain
+The configuration I used for eslint can be found in the [eslintrc.json](https://github.com/ccp84/dinogames_react/blob/main/.eslintrc.json) file for this project.
+I have also used prettier throughout to ensure formatting is compliant, the config file for this is [prettierrc](https://github.com/ccp84/dinogames_react/blob/main/.prettierrc).
+I have pushed both configuration files to GitHub for assessment purposes, normally I would include these in gitignore.
+By running eslint at the end of the project, no errors or warnings remain.
 ![eslint](/Documentation/Testing/eslint.png)

 For this project all styling is handled by standard Bootstrap classes there is no additional CSS to validate.